 The Jamaica Cultural Development Corporation (JCDC)has some excellent classical dancers and their presentations whether live or on television are always very professional and colourful.

 What I found most amazing about these young dancers the first time I saw them was that they actually danced barefooted which I imagined must be really difficult.

 Pantomime is also very popular in Jamaican Theatre and here the performers get the opportunity to display old time Jamaican culture.
 The older people can easily identify with and reminisce and the younger enjoy while learning about their ancestry.

 The Ward Theatre in Kingston Jamaica was the focal point of pantomimes in the past.
 The older generation Jamaican theatre goers have some great memories of events held at the Ward Theatre back in the day.

 The Little, Little Theatre in Kingston now hosts Jamaica’s Pantomimes and there are a handful of other venues in Kingston that hosts Jamaican plays and on stage shows.

-The Ward Theatre is in a state of disrepair but the hope and aim is to get it restored to its original splendour in the not too distant future.
+The Ward Theatre is in a state of disrepair but the hope and aim is to get it restored to its original splendour in the near future.